-DRUIDS are holding a multi-faith ceremony at Stonehenge today to mark the third anniversary of the removal of Human remains from the site.
+DRUIDS are holding a multi-faith ceremony at Stonehenge today to mark the third anniversary of the removal of Human remains from

 King Arthur Pendragon is leading a ‘day of action’ at the site of the ancient stones just a week after losing a High Court bid to have the cremated bones reburied.

 Mr Pendragon is fighting a Ministry of Justice decision made last year which enabled scientists at Sheffield University to analyse samples removed from the site for five more years.

 Mr Pendragon, 57, wants the remains to be reburied immediately.